YU000jp/show-weekday-and-week-number/readme.md

 ### Relation

   1. Localize day of the week in journal links > For languages other than English.
-Split to [Flex date format plugin](https://github.com/YU000jp/logseq-plugin-flex-date-format)
+Split to [Flexible date format plugin](https://github.com/YU000jp/logseq-plugin-flex-date-format)

 ---